-Any employer who wishes to employ an overseas national, from outside the European Economic Area (EEA), is required to ‘sponsor’ them under Tier 2 of the Points Based System and must therefore obtain a sponsor licence from the Home Office.
+Any employer who wishes to employ an overseas national is required to ‘sponsor’ them under Skilled Worker Visa and Tier 5 of the Points Based System and must therefore obtain a sponsor licence from the Home Office.

-Any education provider that wishes to enrol an overseas student from outside the EEA is required to ‘sponsor’ them under Tier 4 of the Points Based System and must also obtain a sponsor licence from the Home Office.
+Any education provider that wishes to enrol an overseas student is required to ‘sponsor’ them under the Student Visa Category and must also obtain a sponsor licence from the Home Office.

 There are various requirements for various types of establishment that need to be fulfilled before a sponsor licence will be granted by the Home Office.